Ernie Francis Jr.: NASCAR K&N Pro Series East

-In 2018, Francis Jr. began racing in the Pro Series East, driving the No. 42 Toyota for Max Siegel's Rev Racing team.
+In 2018, Francis began racing in the Pro Series East, driving the No. 42 Toyota for Max Siegel's Rev Racing team.
 He began on the pole position at Millville and finished second to Will Rodgers.
 He returned for the Watkins Glen race, where he started 19th and finished 11th.

-In 2019, Francis Jr. returned to Siegel's Rev Racing team as part of the Drive for Diversity driver development program.
+In 2019, Francis returned to Siegel's Rev Racing team as part of the Drive for Diversity driver development program.